Construction & Mechanical Defects

 Much of the same is true for mechanical engineering.
 Swimming pool systems encompass a variety of crucial technical considerations including piping size and layout, flow rate and velocity, pump size and performance characteristics, filter type and size, heater type and size, control technology, equipment layout, electrical service and distribution, grounding and bonding, and chemical treatment.
 Improper system design and integration can dramatically impact safety, water quality, energy efficiency, and system life.

 In both areas, the specific cause of a given failure can involve a variety of factors and scenarios; assigning blame and liability often becomes the focus of costly insurance claims and litigation.
-Dr. Rowley and Mr. Reynolds are both uniquely qualified to navigate the scores of technical details when investigating the nature of structural or mechanical failure:
+RRFE is uniquely qualified to navigate the scores of technical details when investigating the nature of structural or mechanical failure: